TabishIzhar/StrucPy/docs/source/InputExample.rst

 Load Combination Details
 ------------------------
-Load combination details of the reinforced concrete model is an **Optional Parameter**.
-It represents the combination of different loads with load factors acting on the reinforced concrete frame and should be passed in *DataFrame*.
+`load_combo` is an **Optional Parameter**,s represents the combination of different loads with load factors acting on the reinforced concrete frame and should be passed in *DataFrame*.
 Dataframe of load combination may contain up to 6 columns representing:

 * "Dead Load" - 1st Column of DataFrame
 * "Live Load" - 2nd Column of DataFrame